 Most of your job will stay exactly the same.
 This new way of delivery is just important to keep in mind when you arrive at the customer’s house.
 Make sure you check with your company about what they are doing for contactless delivery, and always read the delivery notes carefully in case someone has asked for contactless delivery.

-Contactless delivery is a simple way we can fight the spread of Coronavirus together, and keep our cities safe and functioning during this difficult time.
+Zero contact delivery is a simple way we can fight the spread of Covid19 together, and keep our cities safe and functioning during this difficult time.